krachzack/atolla/protocol/doc/Atolla Protocol.md

 buffering technique to save some frames into the future.
 Upon borrowing, the device will provide space for a buffer capable of holding at least as much frames as requested by the client.
 When the client then enqueues frames, they will be saved into the buffer.
-When the configured minimum amount of bufferable frames has been enqueued, the device will start dequeuing frames from the buffer with the frequency implied by the sent frame length, keeping the same color if no newer color is available yet.

 ### LENT – Confirm a live connection
 This message confirms that the device is available and ready for further